lunardao/research/crypto_to_fiat.md

 # Crypto We Want to Sell and Tools of Exchanging

-In case we got paid in USDC/USDT/DAI and wanna cash out - How do we get these to BTC?
+In case we got paid in USDC/USDT/DAI and want to cash out - How do we get these to BTC?

 ## DEX, Bridges, Swaps

 **In case BTC is the coin for the final trade -  Option 1**

 - First, create a BTC wallet (even a hot one for temporary use).
 Preferrably [**Electrum on TAILS**](https://electrum.org/#home) (save the seed and password well, ie. in [KeepassXC](https://keepassxc.org/)).
-- Monero can ie. be swapped in [Cake wallet app](https://cakewallet.com/).
+- Monero can be swapped in [Cake wallet app](https://cakewallet.com/).
 - In case XMR wasn't the payment method (and BTC is the currency for withdrawal), we need to run our transaction through XMR before getting to the final/"clean" BTC.
 - This means to:
 1. Swap our coin to XMR.
-Either using Cake wallet or swaps listed on [getmonero.com](getmonero.com) (on chain BTC-XMR swaps).
+Either using Cake wallet or swaps listed on [getmonero.com](getmonero.com) (on chain BTC-XMR swaps). <!--- ..
+The swap services mentioned on getmonero.org are not good swap services, you can mention services like majesticbank.sc , trocador.app, fixedfloat.com, or https://stealthex.io/) --->
-2. Send to another XMR wallet to add complexity in case you have been traced.
+2. Send to another XMR wallet to add complexity in case you are being tracked. <!--- ..
+It would be good to suggest sending to an xmr thats not connected to the same node, or send to an XMR address you control that you are using on your own node --->
 3. Swap to BTC in Cake Wallet, which is not used for other payments.

 **In case BTC is the coin for the final trade -  Option 2**

 - The assets for withdrawal is in ETH.
 - Got through the steps in [Anonymizing assets](https://wiki.lunardao.net/anonymizing_assets.html).
-- Go to [sideshift](https://sideshift.ai/) and swap from ETH to BTC.
+- Go to [sideshift](https://sideshift.ai/) and swap from ETH to BTC. <!--- ..
+Id suggest something like trocador.app (Which has an onion address) or fixedfloat.com --->
 - Withdraw via ATM.
+[List of BTC ATMs](https://coinatmradar.com/countries/) <!--- ..
+Is it easy to withdraw cash from a crypto ATM, or are there restrictions on size --->

 **Possibilities:**

 1. **Bity to family or friend**
-Run XMR transaction, swap to clean BTC, new TAILS wallet, and use non registered [bity.com](bity.com) transaction (crypto to card) via a friend or a family member.
+Run XMR transaction, swap to clean BTC, new TAILS wallet, and use non registered [bity.com](bity.com) transaction (crypto to card) via a friend or a family member. <!--- ..
+I think this description can be expanded upon more, it doesn't seem like there's enough detail --->

 For this option it's also possible to go through steps in [Anonymizing assets](https://wiki.lunardao.net/anonymizing_assets.html) and then proceed to [bity.com](bity.com) using ETH.